 Let us clue you in on their secret: it’s Botox!
 Rather than distorting your natural beauty, Botox enhances it.
 Its not “paralyzing your face”, but rather selectively relaxing certain muscles to lift up your brows, open up your eyes, and smooth fine lines in the forehead and crow’s feet.
 It can even be used to shape the jawline, softening the angle of the jaw to make it look less square and more tapered.
 Botox is a highly purified protein injection that in the right hands, can become your new secret weapon in the fight against aging.

 If you want to look less tired, more refreshed and smooth out your skin, then the answer to your Botox question is, “Yes!”
-At Celibre Medical, we provide Botox injections at our Los Angeles and Orange County clinics.
+At Celibre Medical Corporation, we provide Botox injections at our Los Angeles and Orange County clinics.
 We only use high quality Botox and have experienced, knowledgeable Botox injectors.

 How Does Botox Work?

 Botox is injected in very small amounts into the muscles that we want to relax.
 Within 7-14 days, you will notice these muscles weaken gradually and eventually fully relax, softening the lines on the skin above them.

 The reason this happens is because Botox binds to and blocks the little receptors on the muscle that the brain’s signaling system uses to make muscles contract.
 The signal molecule is called Acetylcholine.

 Gradually, over a period of 3-4 months, our muscles regain their ability to contract.
 These blocked receptors are reopened, which allows the muscle to respond to Acetylcholine again.
 So yes, Botox is not permanent.
 It wears off gradually and if you like what it does for you, then come back and see us again.